Team-Lodestone/Documentation/LCE/File Types/Options.md

 # Options File
 > [!NOTE]
 > The options file usually uses bitfields to store multiple options in one byte.
-> Many are unknown or flat out incorrect as I just changed settings and watched the file data to see what changed.
+> Many are unknown or flat out incorrect as I (DexrnZacAttack) just changed settings and watched the file data to see what changed.

 ### Options File structure (as of latest Wii U Edition version)
 | Name | Size (in bytes) | Description |